herobank110/userbank/docs/index.md

 Retrieves IDs of all current users.

 The request body may be left empty.
-The response if the database query succeeds is has status code 200 and an `application/json` body matching the schema below:
+The response if the database query succeeds has status code 200 and an `application/json` body matching the schema below:
 ```typescript
 {